heiinhei911/heiinhei/README.md

 This is Hei In Sam's personal/portfolio website.
 Feel like to check out my projects and browse around!

-# Libraries/Framework used
+# Libraries/Frameworks Used

-React, Tailwind CSS, Framer Motion
+React, React Router, Tailwind CSS, Framer Motion

 # Credits